 UNIT OF STUDY

 The aim of this unit is to provide students with a broad understanding of the physiological responses and adaptations to physical activity and inactivity.
-The unit has a primary focus on the application of exercise as both a treatment modality and a tool in rehabilitation.
+The unit has a primary focus on the physiological responses to exercise, and the application of exercise as a treatment modality..
 The unit describes the basic metabolic, cardiovascular and respiratory responses and adaptations to exercise training in healthy, asymptomatic individuals (children, adults and the elderly).
-The normal exercise response is compared with that in health disorders such as diabetes, arthritis, and heart and lung disease.
-Particular attention is given to exercise testing in clinical practice.
+Attention is given to special populations who are often in need of increased exercise training (eg. overweight, obese, elderly).
 Two class experiments are included during lecture hours to add practical experience and to develop critical thinking.

 Further unit of study information

 1x1-hr and 1x2-hr lecture/week, 4x1-hr tutorials/semester

 Class practical reports (25%), mid semester exam (25%), end semester exam (50%)

 Powers, SK and Howley ET, Exercise Physiology; Theory and Application to Fitness and Performance (8th Ed).
 McGraw-Hill (2012).